Carina-P/hire-hens/README.md

 * Shopping cart page:
     * User can see both products to buy and products to rent with quantity, number of months and price.
 Subtotals and Grand totals are calculated and presented.
     * Possibility to go to checkout page.
     * User can change the quantity.
-If user chooses to remove item from cart a modal i shown that askes if user is sure.
+If user chooses to remove item from cart a modal is shown that askes if user is sure.

 **checkout**
 * Checkout page:
     * Form to fill in contact and delivery information.
 If user is logged in, personal information is already filled in.
     * Credit card information can be added.
 Validation of credit card information with error messages are shown.
     * An overview of the shopping cart is presented.
-    * User can choose to go ahead with the checkout or return to shopping cart.
+    * User can choose to complete order or return to shopping cart.
     * Webhooks is used to communicate with Stripe to be sure no orders are lost due to unintendet behaviour.
 * Checkout success page:
     * If payment and order transactions are succesfull the user is guided to this page.
 Here is information of order number and order details.